-In addition to the above, all drivers that are licensed on the day that this policy is introduced, or are issued with a licence after this date, will be required to undertake awareness raising sessions on safeguarding children and vulnerable adults within three months of the policy being introduced.
+In addition to the above, all drivers that are licensed on the day that this policy is introduced, or are issued with a licence after this date, will be required to undertake awareness raising sessions on safeguarding children and vulnerable adults before their licence is renewed.

 This training must be approved by Craven District Council's Licensing Team.
-Drivers that can evidence that they have undertaken this training within the previous 12 months will be exempt from this requirement.
 All licensed drivers will be required to have undertaken this training in accordance with the implementation scheme determined by the Council.